New AirPods 3 report says mass production starting soon for 2021 launch

 It seems like we've been waiting forever for Apple to launch the AirPods 3, but a new report claims that the highly anticipated Apple wireless earbuds could break cover sooner rather than later.

-Mass production of the third-generation AirPods is expected to start in August, say sources quotes by Nikkei Asia.
-That jives with rumours that New Nikko, which is said to be providing ball bearings for the charging case of the next-gen AirPods, have been scrambling to increase production in line with Apple's production targets.
+Mass production of the third-generation AirPods is expected to start in August, say sources quoted by Nikkei Asia.
+That jives with rumours that New Nikko, which is said to be providing ball bearings for the charging case of the next-gen AirPods, has been scrambling to increase production in line with Apple's production targets.

 Apple is said to be readying the AirPods 3 – along with a new iPhone 13 line-up – for release in the second half of 2021, in hopes of benefitting from any post-pandemic economic boom.